plebbit/plebbit-react-hooks/README.md

 #### Feed pages and infinite scrolling

 A "feed" is a combination of a list of subplebbits to fetch, a sort type (hot/top/new/etc) and an account (for its IPFS settings).
-After using `useFeed(arguments)`, a feed with those arguments settings is added to the FeedsContext.
-After a feed is added to context, its subplebbits are fetched, then the first page of the SortedComments are fetched (if needed, usually the 'hot' sort is included with `plebbit.getSubplebbit()`).
+After using `useFeed(useFeedOptions)`, a feed with those options is added to the FeedsContext.
+After a feed is added to context, its subplebbits are fetched, then the first page of the `SortedComments` are fetched (if needed, usually the 'hot' sort is included with `plebbit.getSubplebbit()`).
 Each feed has a `pageNumber` which gets incremented on `loadMore` (used by infinite scrolling).
-Each feed has a list of `FeedsSortedPostsInfo` which keeps track of `FeedsSortedPostsInfo.bufferedPostCount` for each combination of subplebbit and sort type.
+Each feed has a list of `FeedsSortedPostsInfo` which keep track of `FeedsSortedPostsInfo.bufferedPostCount` for each combination of subplebbit and sort type.
 When `FeedsSortedPostsInfo.bufferedPostCount` gets below 50, the next page for the subplebbit and sort type is fetched.

 When a new post page is received from IPFS, the `FeedsContext.bufferedFeeds` are recalculated, but the `FeedsContext.loadedFeeds` (which are displayed to the user) are not, new posts fetched will only be displayed to the user the next time he calls `loadMore`.
 If we detect that a `loadedFeed` is stale, we can prompt the user to load more posts, like Reddit/Facebook/Twitter do.

-TODO: what happens when a subplebbit updates?
+Post pages are cached in IndexedDb for a short time, in case the user reloads the app.

+When a subplebbit updates, the buffered feeds are emptied of that subplebbit's posts, and the first page is immediately fetched to try to refill it.
+TODO: If an updated comment already in `loadedFeeds` is fetched by a new subplebbit page, it should replace the old comment with the new one with updated votes/replies.
+Emptying the buffered feed needs testing in production, it might be too slow and need some caching.

 #### Comments trees and infinite scrolling